Jubatian/rrpge-spec/specs/bin_rps.rst

 save and the application binary (of exactly matching versions) is necessary to be able restore.

-The state save's most important component is the ROPD dump (see "ropddump.rst" for details) which contains the Application Header with the necessary identification and version information so the state can be matched to the application along with the internal state of the RRPGE system.

-The total size of the state save is 593 pages or 4.63 Mbytes (4857856 bytes).
+The total size of the state save is 2145 KWords or 4290 KBytes.